Edmund Kemper: In popular culture

 Kemper and fellow serial killers Ted Bundy, Gary M. Heidnik, Jerry Brudos, and Ed Gein were used as an inspiration for the character of Buffalo Bill in Thomas Harris's 1988 novel The Silence of the Lambs.
 Like Kemper, Buffalo Bill fatally shoots his grandparents as a teenager.
 Dean Koontz cited Kemper as an inspiration for Edgler Vess, the villain of his 1995 novel Intensity.

 The character Patrick Bateman in the 2000 film American Psycho mistakenly attributes a quote by Kemper to Gein, saying: "You know what Ed Gein said about women?
 He said 'When I see a pretty girl walking down the street, I think two things.
 One part of me wants to take her out, talk to her, be real nice and sweet and treat her right... [the other part wonders] what her head would look like on a stick'."

 A direct-to-video horror film loosely based on Kemper's murders, titled Kemper: The CoEd Killer, was released in 2008.
-In 2012, French author Marc Dugain published a novel, Avenue des géants (Avenue of the Giants), about Kemper.
+In 2012, French author Marc Dugain published a novel, Avenue des géants ('Avenue of the Giants'), about Kemper.
 Kemper was portrayed by actor Cameron Britton in three episodes (nos.
 2, 3 and 10) of the first season of the 2017 Netflix television drama series Mindhunter, as well as the fifth episode of the show's second season.
 In 2025, Chad Ferrin directed and wrote (with Stephen Johnston) Ed Kemper, described as "based on actual events".
-Lew Temple portrays the title character.
+Brandon Kirk portrays the title character.

-Multiple books have been written about Kemper, including Edmund Kemper: The True Story of the Co-Ed Killer and The Co‑Ed Killer: A Study of the Murders, Mutilations, and Matricide of Edmund Kemper III.
+Multiple books have been written about Kemper.
 Extracts from Kemper's interviews have been used in numerous songs, including "Love // Hate" by Dystopia, "Abomination Unseen" by Devourment, "Necrose Evangelicum" by Brighter Death Now, "Forever" by The Berzerker, "Severed Head" by Suicide Commando, "New Flesh" by Pitchshifter, and "Crave" by Optimum Wound Profile.
-He is discussed in many songs, such as "Edmund Kemper Had a Horrible Temper" by Macabre, "Fortress" by System of a Down, "Temper Temper Mr. Kemper" by The Celibate Rifles, "Murder" by Seabound, "Killfornia (Ed Kemper)" by Church of Misery, "Edmund Temper" by Amigo the Devil and "Edmund Kemper" by SKYND.
-The whole musical album Vile Postmortem Irrumatio by Austrian death metal band Monument of Misanthropy is a concept record about Ed Kemper.
+He is discussed in many songs, such as "Edmund Kemper Had a Horrible Temper" by Macabre, "Fortress" by System of a Down, "Temper Temper Mr. Kemper" by The Celibate Rifles, "Murder" by Seabound, "Killifornia (Ed Kemper)" by Church of Misery, "Edmund Temper" by Amigo the Devil and "Edmund Kemper" by SKYND.